Only two sleeps until Christmas!

 Home made gifts

-Everything is wrapped and under the tree (apart from the edible gifts); Coco our Labrador can hunt out food even if gift wrapped (she still hasn’t been forgiven for eating the Christmas cake last year).
+Everything is wrapped and under the tree (apart from the edible gifts); gift wrapped is not problem to Coco our Labrador (she still hasn’t been forgiven for eating the Christmas cake last year!).

 I guess we will know how successful our new way of shopping has been on Christmas day when family and friends are here to open them.